-A mummified monk was found in Mongolia seated in lotus position and "still alive."
+A mummified monk seated in lotus position was found in Mongolia in 2015.

 In November 2020, social media users shared videos posted to the platform TikTok that claimed a mummified monk found in Mongolia was in fact still alive and in a deep state of meditation.

 The story initially hit the news in 2015 when the estimated 200-year-old remains, found seated in the lotus position, were discovered in Mongolia’s northern Songinokhairkhan province.
 But the rumor gained new legs in late 2020 thanks to viral TikTok posts:

 The most sensational part of the TikTok video is the same aspect that made the story go viral in 2015 — the idea that the monk was found alive and in a deep state of meditation.
 It caught on probably because themes like zombies and ancient frozen people thawing out and reanimating remain ubiquitous pop culture fixtures.

 But the idea that the monk was meditating and not dead appears to be nothing more than speculation based on a quote in one story published by the Siberian Times on Feb.
 2, 2015.
 In that story Ganhugiyn Purevbata, founder and professor of the Mongolian Institute of Buddhist Art at Ulaanbaatar Buddhist University, is quoted as saying:

 “Lama [Tibetan Buddhist spiritual leader] is sitting in the lotus position vajra, the left hand is opened, and the right hand symbolizes of the preaching Sutra.
 This is a sign that the Lama is not dead, but is in a very deep meditation according to the ancient tradition of Buddhist lamas.”

 Lotus position is a cross-legged seated pose often used in meditating.